Bkamahl/ReservableRooms/README.md

 V6: Changed default refresh timer to 2.5 for MG, removed some useless brackets in some if statements, and completely fixed autoRefresh and made it's own function for it.

+V7: Removed some useless brackets, and removed a couple lines that could possibly cause some rare problems.

-V7 plans are to check if player has not been in the room for a certain amount of time, and if not to unclaim that room.
+V8 plans are to check if player has not been in the room for a certain amount of time, and if not to unclaim that room.